Rezi/svelte-gestures/README2.md

 - `event.detail` object has following properties
   - `center`: {x:number; y:number;}}
-    - `x` and `y` represent coordinates in `px` of an imaginary center of the pinch gesture.
+    - `x` and `y` represents coordinates in `px` of an imaginary center of the pinch gesture.
 They originate in top left corner of the element on which pinch is used.
   - `scale`: number.
-Initial scale after first two registered points is 1, then it either decreases toward zero as the points get nearer or grows up as their distance grows.
+Initial scale after first two registered points is 1, then it either decrease toward zero as the points get nearer, or grow up as their distance grows.

 Pinch accepts following options